janek1842/NetCamps/README.md

 - Delivering educational or instructional materials regarding networking and telecommunication areas
 ```

-## Project methodology
+## Methodology
-This project is being developed with the use of Scrum techniques. \
+This product is being developed with the use of Scrum techniques. \
 If you are interested to get to know more about this process please do not hesitate to contact us!